Arkansas NSF EPSCoR Research Infrastructure Improvement Track 1

 Participating institutions include Arkansas State University (ASU), The University of Arkansas at Fayetteville (UAF), The University of Arkansas at Fort Smith (UAFS), The University of Arkansas at Little Rock (UALR), The University of Arkansas at Pine Bluff (UAPB), The University of Arkansas at Monticello (UAM), The University of Arkansas for Medical Sciences (UAMS), Ouachita Baptist University (OBU), Southern Arkansas University (SAU), Philander Smith College (PSC), The University of Central Arkansas (UCA), and The UAF Division of Agriculture.

 Support for the Arkansas EPSCoR Program is provided by the National Science Foundation's Research Infrastructure Improvement Award OIA-1457888.

-This program is part of the National Science Foundation's (NSF) Experimental Program to Stimulate Competitive Research (EPSCoR).
+This program is part of the National Science Foundation's (NSF) Established Program to Stimulate Competitive Research (EPSCoR).